Are more doctors needed in Spain?

 Parallel to these positions that come from the university world, which are not new and are clear, the Ministry of Universities, the Ministry of Health and the Conference of Rectors have stood firm and anticipate increase medical graduate places by 15 percent and so it is contemplated in the budget.

 The different levels differ significantly in the quantification of these impacts.
-In addition, the differences in the assessment of the situation and possible solutions are wide.
+In addition, the differences in the assessment of the situation and of the possible solutions are wide.

-Although these approaches seem particular, because they affect medical schools in a special way, they concern not only the university but also Spanish health, when it is immersed in significant deterioration, as a consequence of the pandemic stress test, that affects the confidence of citizens, to which can now be added the question about the quality of the training that is provided.
+Although these approaches seem particular, because they affect medical schools in a special way, they concern not only the university but also Spanish health, when it is plunged into significant deterioration, as a consequence of the pandemic stress test, that affects the confidence of citizens, to which can now be added the question about the quality of the training that is provided.

 It should be borne in mind that the needs for health and human or material resources will never be fully satisfied.